thecmdrunner/100x/9.3-LLD/README.md

 Of course, there are other ways to tackle this problem, and this is only a basic example.

+Typically, you'd also include:

+- Caching when querying data from the server.
-Typically, you'd also include client side validation (for example, 280 character limit) and automatic retries for devices with shotty internet.
+- Client side validation when mutating data - for example, 280 character limit.
+- Automatic retries for devices with shotty internet.